-Athletics NI is fully committed to the principles of equality of opportunity and is responsible for ensuring that no job applicant, employee, volunteer or member receives less favourable treatment on the grounds of:
+Athletics NI is fully committed to the principles of equal opportunity and is responsible for ensuring that no job applicant, employee, volunteer or member receives less favourable treatment on the grounds of:

 We are opposed to all forms of unlawful and unfair discrimination.
 All job applicants, employees and others who work for us will be treated fairly and will not be discriminated against on any of the above grounds.